-Pumpkin Bliss Fruit Leather ~ Gourmet Edition ~
+Pumpkin Bliss Fruit Leather ~ Gourmet Edition ~Add to favorites

 I find Autumn to be one of the most beautiful season of all.
 With the leaves on trees and shrubs changing color from green into shades of yellow, orange and red, a warmth starts to build up inside of me.
 The beginning of fall always signifies two of my favorite things: snuggling up on the couch in blankets with my husband (ok we do that year round) and being able to wear my footed PJ’s.
 Yep, footed jammies.
 I have quite a collection…somewhat of an addiction. haha A few years ago Bob and I drove down from Alaska to Arizona.
 We spent 30 glorious days weaving our way through Canada and the Northwest.
 It was during the Fall and there was an endless sea of golden leaves paved our pathway.
 It was so breathtaking.
 Below are a few pictures that I took, trying to capture those magical moments.

 Well, goodness, I didn’t mean to get caught up in sharing those photos… we are supposed to be talking about peaches, bananas and pumpkins, oh my!
 This fruit leather came out perfect and is just in time to help me usher in the marvelous season of Fall.

 - 2 cups sliced peaches

 - 3/4 cup pumpkin puree